python/cpython/Doc/reference/datamodel.rst

 .. method:: object.__dir__(self)

    Called when :func:`dir` is called on the object.
 An iterable must be returned.
-The :func:`dir` converts the returned iterable to a list and sorts it.
+The :func:`dir` function converts the returned iterable to a list and sorts it.
 The :class:`object` class itself provides an implementation consistent with the :func:`dir` behaviour for arbitrary objects.